mandraghen/user-service/README.md

 The `Dockerfile` is optimized for layered builds and CDS.
 It includes a builder stage for extracting dependencies and a runtime stage for efficient startup.

-## Dependencies

-Key dependencies used in this project:

-- `spring-boot-starter-data-jpa`: For database interaction.
-- `spring-boot-starter-web`: For building RESTful APIs.
-- `lombok`: For reducing boilerplate code.
-- `spring-boot-docker-compose`: For Docker Compose integration.
-- `testcontainers`: For running integration tests with containerized dependencies.

 ## Profiles

 - **local**: Default profile for local development.
 - **cds**: Profile optimized for Class Data Sharing (CDS).

-## Testing
-- **Unit Tests**: Located in src/test/java/**/unit, covering services, populators, and exception handlers.
-- **Integration Tests**: Located in src/test/java/**/integration Use Testcontainers for real database interaction.
-- **Mocking**: Mockito is used for mocking dependencies in unit tests.

 ## Contributing